urbanogilson/SICAR/README.md

 ### Run with Docker

-Update the the entry point file [./examples/docker.py](./examples/docker.py) to dowload data based on your needs.
+Update the entry point file [./examples/docker.py](./examples/docker.py) to download data based on your needs.

 Generate docker image
 ```sh